A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

 \end{thm} The proof consists in showing that there is a positive function $\eta$ in $L^\infty$, bounded from below by a positive constant, such that

 We want to show a similar result for the case of \textit{generalised Schrödinger operators}, that is operators of the form

-acting on the sections of a Riemannian vector bundle $E\rightarrow M$ endowed with a compatible connection $\nabla$, where $\mathcal{R}$ is a field of symetric endomorphisms.
-The main issue is that the proof of B. Simon cannot be generalized as such, the notion of positivity having no meaning for sections of a vector bundle. \\
+acting on the sections of a Riemannian vector bundle $E\rightarrow M$ endowed with a compatible connection $\nabla$, $\mathcal{R}$ being a field of symetric endomorphisms.
+A special case is the Hodge Laplacian acting on differential 1-forms.
+One of the main difficulties we will have to overcome in order to extend Theorem \ref{Simon} to this setting is that no notion of positivity is available for sections of a vector bundle.
+We will therefore not use the same approach as B. Simon.\\